Joel Russell has been writing sustainable development and smart growth-oriented zoning codes since the early 1990s.

 Nothing frustrates citizens, public officials and developers alike more than protracted conflicts over individual projects because a clear vision or set of rules for development was never articulated.
 Form-based codes are the best way to formulate that vision and institute a set of rules to make it a reality.
 However, many form-based codes are structured to allow citizen participation for large projects that significantly impact the community, while streamlining approval for small developments.

-MYTH 7: Form-based codes create places that are too expensive for most people to live in.
+Myth 7: Form-based codes create places that are too expensive for most people.

 4. What situations offer the best opportunities to introduce form-based codes?
 And can you give examples of places where a form-based code has been well-implemented?